-Through an interdisciplinary writing practice, O’Reilly investigates the potential of intertwining academic research and fantastical narrative.
-This merging of information and fiction genres and methodologies is intended to force a more marked overlap between cultural and knowledge production and distribution.
-Her writing draws on vernacular from specialist, technological quarters as well as commonplace language to explore mechanisms of expression from within techno-economic networks.
+O’Reilly investigates the potential of intertwining academic research and fantastical narrative.
+The merging of information and fiction genres and methodologies makes apparent the many different types of knowledges always in play.
+Her writing draws on specialist, technological vernacular as well as commonplace language, and explores the psycho-social mechanisms of expression and influence within techno-economic networks.

 Publications, exhibitions and other outcomes

 The Body in Contemporary Art, London: Thames & Hudson, 2009